Research output per year

 Current research projects include:

-2. Exploring secrecy and privacy in pregnancy and childbirth and how courts deal with these situations nationally and internationally, in peace and in conflict.
+- Rape and pregnant girls, rape and 'father's rights', teenage grooming, secrecy and privacy in pregnancy and childbirth, in peace and in conflict.
 As part of this, Jill is also investigating the use of, and human rights implications of, ‘deposit boxes’ usually in the side of hospitals where babies can be left safely but anonymously in many European, and other, countries.

-3. Freedom of expression, identity and autonomy rights: including how women’s clothing, such as the Islamic headscarf and full face veil, and so called ‘provocative’ or ‘sexy’ clothing, is regulated and the impact that may have on women’s ability to live freely.
+- Identity and autonomy rights: including how women’s clothing, such as the Islamic headscarf and full face veil, and so called ‘provocative’ or ‘sexy’ clothing, is regulated, and the impact that may have on women’s ability to live freely.

 LLB (Queen's, Belfast)